How much do you need daily?

 Do I need a supplement?

-No, a healthy vegan diet containing the above foods on a daily basis will cover your needs.
+No, a healthy vegan diet containing the below foods on a daily basis will cover your needs.

 The best plant sources

 The best plant sources of iron include wholegrains (quinoa, wholemeal spaghetti and wholemeal bread), fortified breakfast cereals, pulses (lentils, tempeh – fermented soya beans, tofu, baked beans, kidney beans, peas), seeds (pumpkin seeds, sesame seeds and tahini – sesame seed paste), dried fruit (apricots and figs), seaweed (nori) and dark green leafy vegetables (kale).

 Some herbs and spices contain considerable amounts of iron (20-100 milligrams per 100 grams) and although they tend to be used sparingly, regular use will contribute to your overall intake).
 For example, three teaspoons of mixed herbs (68.97 milligrams per 100 grams) contain two milligrams of iron.

 - feeling cold